wasmi-labs/wasmi-benchmarks/README.md

 This generates plots in the `target/wasmi-benchmarks` folder for all the benchmark groups.
 In order to use this you may need to install `cargo-criterion` via `cargo install cargo-criterion`.

-In case you want to collect data first and plot the data later you can also instead store the benchmark results into a file and use the file to plot the data later:
+In case you want to collect data first and plot later you can also instead store the benchmark results into a file and use the file to plot the data later:

 ```